thewhitecircle/ctf_writeups/cyber_apocalypse_2025/ai/MirrorWitch.md

 In this challenge we need to get the list of **forbidden places** from the AI and combine them to make a single flag.

-I tried a lots of different prompt but then I realized we need to get the places where `elements` were so I made my prompts according to that.
+I tried a lot of different prompts, but then I realized we need to get the places where `elements` were, so I made my prompts according to that.

 One more thing the witch (AI) asks different riddles if you try to ask for **forbidden places**.
 I solved the riddle using GPT and kept it in every prompt so that the witch (AI) won’t ask me new riddles every time.